kumahq/kuma-website/docs/docs/1.6.x/policies/proxy-template.md

 In these examples, note:

 * The `selectors` object specifies the [data plane proxies](../explore/dpp/#dataplane-entity) that are targeted by the `ProxyTemplate` resource.
 Values are provided as Kuma tags.
 * The `imports` object specifies the reusable configuration that Kuma generates automatically.
 Kuma then extends the imports object with the custom configuration you specify.
+Possible values:
-The value must be one or both of `default-proxy` -- the default configuration for non-ingress data planes -- or `ingress` -- the default configuration for zone-ingress proxy.
+* `default-proxy` - the default configuration for non-ingress data planes.
+* `ingress-proxy` - the default configuration for zone-ingress proxy.
+* `gateway-proxy` - the default configuration for mesh gateway.
+* `egress-proxy` - the default configuration for zone-egress proxy.

+You can choose more than one import object.

 ### Modifications